Contact Us Today (424) 372-3112

-Part of the fair proceedings is right to a court arraignment within a reasonable amount of time – usually 48 hours.
+Part of the fair proceedings is the right to a court arraignment within a reasonable amount of time – usually 48 hours.
 At the arraignment hearing, the charges that were filed against you will be explained by the judge, who will also read your rights, set bail, take your plea, and accept preliminary hearing motions.

-In most felony prosecutions, a preliminary hearing is scheduled where a judge will determine if probable cause exist.
+In most felony prosecutions, a preliminary hearing is scheduled where a judge will determine if probable cause exists.
 These hearings have similar features of a jury trial, including testimony from witnesses, arguments from your criminal defense lawyer and prosecutor, and where there are decisions made on any contested issues in the case.

-It should be noted that a Penal Code 991 motion is only available if you remain is custody.
+It should be noted that a Penal Code 991 motion is only available if you remain in custody.
 If you bail out prior to your first court date in a misdemeanor case, you can't make this type of motion.
 If you are facing a felony offense, there is a similar action known as a Penal Code 995 motion.

 Definition of California Penal Code 991